moia-oss/bastion-host-forward/README.md

 permissions on the RDS you provided and it also allows `rds-db:connect` with the provided `iamUser`.

-Most of the steps are the same as you would connect to the RDS as it wouldn't be in a VPC.
+Most of the steps you would perform to connect to the RDS are the same, since it wouldn't be in a VPC.

 First you generate the PGPASSWORD on your local machine: